Juan-S-L/Components_integration_UI/README.md

 3. **Event Management:**
    - Users can create new events with titles, descriptions, and specific time slots.
    - Events can be edited or deleted dynamically using AJAX.

-4. **UI Customization:**
-   - The user interface was enhanced with PrimeFaces themes and custom CSS.
-   - The layout includes a settings panel to adjust calendar preferences in real-time.

 ---